IDEXX Safety Net

 At the Animal Refuge League of Greater Portland, we are redefining what it means to save lives.
-In 2018, our life-saving efforts welcomed cats, dogs and small animals to our organization from 56 partner shelters and rescues across the country.
+Our life-saving efforts welcome cats, dogs and small animals to our organization from more than 60 partner shelters and rescue groups across the country.

-We’re so proud to work with our transport partners to make a difference for so many pets in need.
+We’re so proud to work with our transport partners and IDEXX to make a difference for so many pets in need.
 Together, we are saving lives.

 Are you a shelter or rescue interested in learning more about our safety net transport program?
 Connect with our team at email@example.com.